 Compassionate Support for Your Spirit

 Your heart is more than the most important muscle in your body.
 It's at the center of everything you love in life, from walking in the park to laughing with family and friends.
 At AdventHealth Fish Memorial, formerly Florida Hospital Fish Memorial, our cardiac care combines advanced medicine and innovative therapies to make sure you enjoy the things you love for years to come.
-Our catheterization lab utilizes the latest cardiovascular-treatment equipment, and our newly updated Emergency Room features two triage rooms and private patient-treatment rooms.
+Our catheterization lab utilizes the latest cardiovascular-treatment equipment, to provide diagnostic and therapeutic (interventional) cardiovascular care.

 Our whole-person approach to your health focuses on the needs of your body, mind, and spirit.
 We deliver it daily, and it's evident in our compassionate care and our commitment to community health.
 To meet and help you where you live and work, we extend our services beyond the hospital walls.
 From performing free cardiovascular health screenings to developing outdoor fitness parks, collecting nutritious food for local charities, and hosting physician-led seminars on heart health, we put our whole heart into caring for yours.

 Your heart health is affected by everything from diet and exercise to your family's health history.
 Some of these factors aren't in your control.
 But changing what you can will have a big impact on your cardiovascular health.
 At AdventHealth Fish Memorial, formerly Florida Hospital Fish Memorial, we can asses your risk for heart disease.
 Some of the factors we'll look at include:

 - Age & Family History

 Together, we'll discuss the ways you can reduce your risk of heart attack and other cardiac illnesses.
 To help us create the best heart care plan for you, we may also conduct risk assessments , including: